Ottokar Czernin: Post-war career

 After the war, the Czechoslovak agrarian reforms deprived him of his lands in Bohemia and he withdrew to Salzkammergut in Austria.
 From 1920 to 1923, he served as a deputy of the Demokratische Partei in the National Council of the Republic of Austria.

 In 1917, he was bestowed with the Grand Cross of the Order of Saint Stephen and invested as a Knight of the Order of the Golden Fleece.
 Apparently he wrote to Empress Zita after the war asking her not to expel him from the latter order because of his erratic behaviour as Foreign Minister.

 In 1919, he published his memoirs of his days as an insider in the Austro-Hungarian political and diplomatic arenas during World War I, called In the World War, an interesting look at the inside machinations of an ancient empire being pulled apart by war.
 In the book he suggested that future generation would remember the First World War as a prelude to world revolution.

 Count von Czernin died in Vienna on 4 April 1932.

 In popular culture

-Count von Czernin was portrayed by actor Christopher Lee in an episode of American television series The Young Indiana Jones Chronicles.
+Count von Czernin was portrayed by the actor Christopher Lee in an episode of the American television series The Young Indiana Jones Chronicles.
 The episode was entitled "Austria, March 1917" and premiered on the ABC television network on 21 September 1992.